Golf Tutorials

 The Three Main Purposes of Offset (And How They Help Your Game)

-So, why go through the trouble of designing a club where the face sits behind the shaft?
+So, why design a club where the face sits behind the shaft?
 It all comes down to helping amateur golfers improve consistency and hit better shots.
 Offset provides three primary benefits that directly address the most common struggles for mid-to-high handicap players.

 1. It Helps You Fight the Slice (The Big One)